 The Starr Foundation is one of the largest private foundations in the United States.
 It makes grants in a number of areas, including education, medicine and healthcare, human needs, public policy, culture and the environment.
 The Foundation provided the funds to establish ICI in 2004, and has been integral in the ability for ICI to offer grants and fellowships for students and established academics, most notably, the India China Fellowship Program, the Economies and Societies Initiative and the Emerging Scholars program.

 The Ford Foundation sets policies relating to grant making, geographic focus, spending, investment, management, governance and professional standards, and they oversee internal and independent audits.
-The Foundation assisted in the development of the India China Knowledge & Capacity Building Initiative (ICKBI) in which 200 students were able to travel and take classes in India and China.
+The Foundation assisted in the development of the India China Knowledge & Capacity Building Initiative (ICKBI) in which 200 students were able to travel and take classes in India and China, and is currently supporting the China India Scholar-Leaders Initiative (CISLI), which will provide advanced support and training for emerging scholars interested in issues of Prosperity and Inequality in China and India.

 The Henry Luce Foundation assists organizations in fostering cultural and intellectual exchanges between the United States and the countries of East and Southeast Asia.
 The Foundation provided ICI funding for both the Everyday Religion and Sustainable Environments in the Himalaya Research Initiative and the Sacred Himalaya Initiative.